bohdan0/AnalyticsApp/README.md

 ### This is backend web service that handles analytics for applications.
 It uses HTTP API with next endpoints:

 - `/event` endpoint allows clients to send 2 integers of information - `app_id` and `user_id` - as well as a string - `name`.
-Each incoming message is being processed by giving the event a unique identifier and then stored into database.
+Each incoming message is being processed by giving the event a unique identifier and stored into database.
 The API responds with the generated unique identifier `id`.

 - `/events/:id` endpoint shows data (`app_id` ,`user_id`, `name`) associated with an event of that identifier if it has been processed.